Salted Pecan Pie Tarts.

 The first step in this bite-sized recipe is to make the pie crust.
 You’ll need half of my homemade crust recipe to make these tarts.
 I made 1 whole pie crust recipe because using half of the pie crust for each batch gave me two tries to perfect the filling.
 When all was said and done, I had over 50 pecan pie tarts!
 And thankfully – a swarm of hungry friends.
 You may simply start with half of my crust recipe, as called for below.

-(Instead of using my crust recipe, you may use your own or even use a store-bought crust to save time.
+(Instead of using my crust recipe, you can use your own or even use a store-bought crust to save time.
 Keep in mind you’ll need 1 pie crust, not two.)

 Making pie crust from scratch is much easier than you think!
 I have a very detailed page for how to make my own.
 Filled with in-process photos and tips so you can have a visual of what you’re supposed to be doing.
 Once you have your pie crust prepared, follow my easy steps to create tarts.